Top 3 Gadgets for Good Oral Health

 Many people find flossing difficult because they lack the manual dexterity to do it effectively.
 Most people need to be taught how to use dental floss properly, and this can take time and patience to learn.
 Some, like me, are a little lazy and can’t be bothered to floss on a regular basis unless a visit to the hygienist or dentist is imminent.

-On my last visit, my hygienist suggested I try a instead of floss.
+Recently, my hygienist suggested I try a instead of floss.
 This has the advantage of being much easier to handle than the floss string.
 It’s a very tiny wire brush that is poked through the gaps between each tooth.
 I’m pleased with the results so far.
 It makes my teeth feel clean and fresh.
 Because the mini brush is so easy to use, I find I’m using it more often than I used dental floss.
 Pro-Sys interdental brush

 What Is a Dental Oral Irrigator?